Koninklijke Philips (AMS:PHIA) PT Set at €51.00 by The Goldman Sachs Group

-Koninklijke Philips (AMS:PHIA) has been given a €51.00 ($57.95) price target by investment analysts at The Goldman Sachs Group in a note issued to investors on Friday, Borsen Zeitung reports.
+Koninklijke Philips (AMS:PHIA) has been assigned a €51.00 ($57.95) price objective by The Goldman Sachs Group in a report issued on Thursday, Borsen Zeitung reports.

 Koninklijke Philips N.V. is the Netherlands-based health technology company.
 The Company’s segments include Personal Health businesses, Diagnosis & Treatment businesses, Connected Care & Health Informatics businesses, HealthTech Other and Legacy Items.
 The Personal Health businesses segment is engaged in the health continuum, delivering integrated, connected solutions that support healthier lifestyles and those living with chronic disease.